alshedivat/keras-gp/README.md

 KGP extends [Keras](https://github.com/fchollet/keras/) with Gaussian Process (GP) layers.
 It allows one to build flexible GP models with kernels structured with [deep](http://jmlr.org/proceedings/papers/v51/wilson16.pdf) and [recurrent](https://arxiv.org/abs/1610.08936) networks built with Keras.
 The structured part of the model (the neural net) runs on [Theano](http://deeplearning.net/software/theano/) or [Tensorflow](https://www.tensorflow.org/).
-The GP layers use a custom backend based on [GPML 4.0](http://www.gaussianprocess.org/gpml/code/matlab/doc/) library.
+The GP layers use a custom backend based on [GPML 4.0](http://www.gaussianprocess.org/gpml/code/matlab/doc/) library, and builds on [KISS-GP](http://www.jmlr.org/proceedings/papers/v37/wilson15.pdf) and [extensions](https://arxiv.org/abs/1511.01870).
-The models can be trained in stages or jointly, using full-batch or semi-stochastic optimization approaches (see https://arxiv.org/abs/1610.08936).
+The models can be trained in stages or jointly, using full-batch or semi-stochastic optimization approaches (see [our paper](https://arxiv.org/abs/1610.08936)).

 KGP is compatible with: Python **2.7-3.5**.